A category of the type of programs and courses. Each career has its own transcript and program and course grading structure.

 Academic Standing GPA (ASGPA)

-Calculated by dividing the sum of total grade points achieved by the sum of all credits attempted during the academic standing year where a minimum of 18 credits has been attempted.
+Calculated by dividing the sum of total grade points achieved during the academic standing year by the sum of all credits attempted during the same period.

 Cumulative GPA (CGPA)

 Calculated by dividing the sum of total grade points achieved by the sum of all credits attempted.
-The cumulative GPA shows on the transcript.
+The cumulative GPA is shown on the transcript.

 Fall/Winter GPA (FWGP)

-Calculated by dividing the sum of total grade points achieved in the Fall/Winter terms by the sum of all credits attempted during the Fall/Winter terms.
-Used for GPA calculation of some scholarships, awards, and bursaries.
+Calculated by dividing the sum of total grade points achieved in the Fall/Winter terms by the sum of all credits attempted during the same period.
+Used to assess eligibility for some scholarships, awards, and bursaries.

 Graduation GPA (GGPA)

 Calculated by dividing the sum of total grade points achieved and counted towards a program credential by the sum of all those credits.
-The value is not included on the transcript.
+The graduation GPA is not shown on the transcript.

 Merit GPA (MGPA)